rubenweijers/whale_classifier/README.md

 # Whale Sound Classifier

 This project aims to classify whale species based on audio recordings using a Convolutional Neural Network (CNN).
 It includes Python scripts for data preprocessing, model training (using PyTorch), and model conversion to ONNX format.
-It also features a Vue.js frontend application that allows users to listen to a sample whale sound, make a prediction, and see the model's classification performed directly in the browser using ONNX Runtime Web.
+It's used in a Vue.js frontend application that allows users to listen to a sample whale sound, make a prediction, and see the model's classification performed directly in the browser using ONNX Runtime Web.

 ## Features